International Accounting Standards Committee: Membership

 Membership of the committee (later known as the board) was on an institutional, not at an individual basis.
 Each institution represented on the board could send a delegation of two representatives and a staff observer to committee meetings.
 Each delegation wielded one vote.
 According to the IASC's original Constitution, membership was limited to the founding member bodies.
 Other accountancy bodies could join as associate members.
 This allowed them to propose members for working parties and so to contribute to the setting of the standards, but did not give them representation or a vote at board meetings.
 In 1977, the IASC's Constitution was changed to allow for the appointment of two additional board members for four-year terms, on a rotating basis.
+In the same year IASC members founded the International Federation of Accountants.
 In a further change to the Constitution in 1982, the terms of all board members were limited to five years.
 The distinction between founding and associate members was abolished, as all member bodies of the International Federation of Accountants (IFAC) became members of the IASC.
 Board members were since then appointed by the IFAC Council.
 Because of an agreement reached in 1981 between IFAC and the IASC, the founding member bodies continued to be reappointed (with the exception of Mexico in 1987) and de facto retained their permanent seats.
 Under these arrangements, the following changes in board membership took place: